wikimedia/machinelearning-liftwing-inference-services/huggingface_modelserver/README.md

 ## Updating kserve and dependencies

 The huggingfaceserver is one of the latest additions in kserve and is still under development.
-In order for us to be able to incorporate the latest changes in kserve but also creating a standard build we are using a [wikimedia fork of kserve](https://github.com/wikimedia/kserve) and a specific branch named liftwing.
+In order for us to be able to incorporate the latest changes in kserve but also create a standard build we are using a [wikimedia fork of kserve](https://github.com/wikimedia/kserve) and a specific branch named `liftwing`.

 Also, we specify all the dependencies explicitly in the requirements.txt file with the main reason being that we want to avoid pytorch to be reinstalled.
 The reason is that the base image has pytorch-rocm installed which has different metadata that torch and pip will try to install the cpu version of pytorch